jhorst11/react-ts-template/README.md

-# react typescript with hot module reload
+# create-react-app typescript with hot module reload

-This is a Typescript template project made with Create React App that supports hot module reload.
+This is a Typescript template project made with Create React App that supports hot module reload (without eject).

 Here's what it does: